rahebsaeed/All-my-projects-Arduino/LoRa_receiver/README.md

 # LoRa Module RAK811 with Arduino as Receiver
-# LoRa Module RAK811 with Arduino as Receiver

 This project demonstrates how to use the RAK811 module in **LoRa P2P** mode to receive data.
 The code configures the RAK811 module, extracts hexadecimal data from the received payload, converts it back to ASCII text, and displays the decoded information.